- Locating Discovery on the LSU Libraries Home Page

 To narrow your results to a more manageable list of information sources on your topic, use the Refine Your Results area in the left-hand margin of the page.

 Refining Your Results to Books and E-books

-For example, to limit your results to show print and e-books about global warming, check the Catalog Only box, and then click the Update button.
+For example, to limit your results to show print and e-books about global warming, check the Catalog Only box.

 Your results list has now narrowed to print and e-books on global warming.